Vice President of Myanmar

-The vice presidents of Myanmar (also known as Burma) are the second highest-ranking posts in the government of the Republic of the Union of Myanmar.
+The vice presidents of Myanmar are the second highest-ranking posts in the government of the Republic of the Union of Myanmar.
 The offices were established by the 2008 Myanmar constitution and rank directly below the president.
 The offices came into effect on 30 March 2011, when the new government assumed de jure power and essentially function in the same manner as any other deputy head of state.
 There are two vice-presidential posts in the government, but no distinction is officially made between them.
 It can be assumed that the posts follow the order of seniority, much like the ones practised by the Vice Premier of the People's Republic of China.

+The 2008 Constitution establishes that the President and Vice-Presidents are elected by the Pyidaungsu Hluttaw.
+The way they are elected are as follows: